T-racey/100-days-of-code/log.md

 Still making mistakes by using English spelling rather than american.
 I LOVE the intro to CSS and find the commands a bit easier than HTML at this early stage of learning.

+### Day 6: March 6th 2023

+**Today's Progress**:
+Learn basic CSS by building a cafe menu
+Tasks 21 - 40

+Today I covered the CSS width (pixels and %'s) property, comments in CSS, class selectors, class attributes, background images, article elements, alignment,

+**Thoughts:**

+Still finding the intro to CSS commands a bit easier than HTML at this early stage of learning.